cakephp/docs/en/installation/advanced-installation.rst

     spl_autoload_register(array('App', 'load'), true, true);

 You should now have a functioning CakePHP application with CakePHP installed via composer.
-Be sure to keep the composer.json and composer.lock.json file with the rest of your source code.
+Be sure to keep the composer.json and composer.lock file with the rest of your source code.